PierreSenellart/provsql/doc/TODO/inversion-free.md

 materialising the structured d-DNNF through `dDNNF::probabilityEvaluation` (the spike computed the probability inline rather than emitting a d-DNNF).

+**Future benchmark (read-once overlap).** Hierarchical self-join-free queries over TID are *both* read-once and inversion-free, so both the existing safe-query plan (`independentEvaluation` on the rewritten read-once lineage) and the new structured-d-DNNF path can evaluate them.
+Eventually benchmark the two head-to-head on that overlap: it tells us whether the structured path is competitive where both apply, and therefore whether routing read-once-eligible queries through it (instead of, or before, the read-once rewrite) is ever worthwhile, or whether the two paths should stay strictly partitioned by class.

 ## Design anchors (verified against the code)

 - **Probability model: independent inputs only.** The decision variables are